 Fernández has accompanied flamenco singers like Rancapino, Enrique Morente, Carmen Linares, Manuel Cuevas, marina Heredia, Terremoto hijo, Miguel de Tena, Juan Pinilla, Rocío Márquez, María Toledo and Macanita.
 He has worked for important flamenco dancers like Nadia Márquez's and Juan Ogalla’s dancing group.
 His musical accompaniment to singing can be found in different recordings published by the Mines' Singing Festival.
 In addition, he has engaged in many national and international projects like flamenco concert guitarist.
 His album Azafrán was released in 2014, and he is currently composing songs for his second solo album.

-Rebecca is the director of partnerships and community at Humanitarian OpenStreetMap Team (HOT).
-She also supports HOT mapping communities across the world.
-Firth first joined HOT as a volunteer while working in digital and innovation consulting, leading the creation of mapping events that engaged 3,000 volunteers.
-She holds bachelors and masters degrees in geography from the University of Cambridge, where she focused on international development.
+As director of partnerships and community at Humanitarian OpenStreetMap Team (HOT), Rebecca Firth is growing the HOT community to over one million mappers.
+Firth first joined HOT as a volunteer working in digital and innovation consulting and creating events to engage thousands of mappers at a time.
+She holds a BA and MA in geography from the University of Cambridge, with a focus on international development.

 Born and raised in the San Fernando Valley, the son of public servants and the grandson and great-grandson of immigrants from Mexico and Eastern Europe, Mayor Eric Garcetti's life has been shaped by a deep commitment to the core values of justice, dignity and equality for all people.